ipaqmaster/vfio/README.md

 `-image /dev/zvol/zpoolName/windows -imageformat raw`

-   If set - attaches a flatfile, partition, whole-disk or zvol to the VM with QEMU's -drive parameter.
+   If set, attaches a flatfile, partition, whole-disk or zvol to the VM with QEMU's -drive parameter.
    -imageformat is optional and will apply to the most recent -image argument specified.
    -image and -imageformat can be used multiple times to add more disks.

 `-iso /path/to/a/diskimage.iso`

-   If set attaches an ISO to qemu with an incrementing index id.
+   If set, attaches an ISO to qemu with an incrementing index id.
 Can be specified as many times needed for multiple CDs.
 Good for liveCDs or installing an OS with an optional driver-cd.

 `-bridge br0,tap0	(Attach vm's tap0 to existing br0)`